21 Jan 2019

 It took us a long time to release this update, but the new features are well worth waiting.
 Give it a try and let us know in the comments what do you like most about the new version.

-Just click the button below to get the latest version:
+Use the links below to download the latest Owlet: